ekspla/micropython_aioble_examples/README.md

 A cheap USB bluetooth dongle was easily built by using an ESP32, a USB-UART chip ([CH340E](https://www.wch.cn/search?t=all&q=CH340E)) and a 600-mA LDO ([RT9080](https://www.richtek.com/Products/Linear%20Regulator/Single%20Output%20Linear%20Regulator/RT9080?sc_lang=en)).
-As shown in the figures below, I tried to reduce the lengths of the cables as short as possible to obtain the highest reliable UART connections.
+As shown in the figures below, I tried to reduce the lengths of the cables as short as possible to obtain the highest reliable speed.
 USB-UART/LDO built on frontside and ESP32 mounted on backside were sticked together to form the home-made USB dongle.
 ![PHOTO_FRONTSIDE_CH340_LDO](https://github.com/ekspla/micropython_aioble_examples/blob/main/figs/Frontside_CH340_LDO.jpg "Frontside")
 ![PHOTO_BACKSIDE_ESP32](https://github.com/ekspla/micropython_aioble_examples/blob/main/figs/Backside_ESP32.jpg "Backside")